mangerhofer/startup/README.md

 ### Fetch

 The basic usage of fetch takes a URL and returns a promise.
 The promise then function takes a callback function that is asynchronously called when the requested URL content is obtained.
 If the returned content is of type application/json you can use the json function on the response object to convert it to a JavaScript object.

+### Node.js

+1. Create your project directory
+2. Initialize it for use with NPM by running npm init -y
+3. Make sure .gitignore file contains node-modules
+4. Install any desired packages with npm install <package name here>
+5. Add require('<package name here>') to your JavaScript code
+6. Run your code with node main.js

+### Creating a web service

+1. in terminal: mkdir webservicetest (or any other name)
+2. in terminal: cd webservicetest
+3. in terminal: npm init -y
+4. in terminal: npm install http
+5. write up code for main.js
+6. in terminal: node main.js
+7. on web browser: localhost:8080
+8. to stop: ctrl-c